daniel8lopes/omnia3/docs/pages/omnia3/Connector/omnia3_connector_install.md

 - **Client**
     - **ID**: Client ID of the connector configuration you registered on the platform.
     - **Secret**: Client Secret of the connector configuration you registered on the platform.
-- **Logging**: In this section you can configure where you want the logs of the connector to be stored.
-See [this page](omnia3_connector_logs.html) for further details on logging.